ksorange/skills-communicate-using-markdown/README.md

 1. Click **Commit changes**.
 1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.

-# yahallo ₊˚⊹♡🍰🍓♡⊹˚₊
-Hi.
-I'm Lynn from Las Vegas--Models.
-We're hiring new promohtional mowdels to work in Las Vegas, Yuwezay.
-Are you etin to tweynty-one yirs old?
-Do you have gewd englis iskillz?
-A plising personality and a desire for an exciting new life?
-Ep so, dees offurtunity meebi for you.
-If dis sounds interesting, please emel us, so we can arenz a personal enterview.
-### Tengs.

 <footer>